-The draft strategy recommends a close partnership with a number of stakeholders including Alberta Environment and Parks, the County, local municipalities, private land owners, community/user groups, aboriginal groups and businesses, including major industrial stakeholders.
+The strategy recommends a close partnership with a number of stakeholders including Alberta Environment and Parks, the County, local municipalities, private land owners, community/user groups, Aboriginal groups and businesses, including major industrial stakeholders.

 What areas in the County of Grande Prairie does it target?